 8. Take your designs to your online market

 The time has come now to actually start your online clothing line.
-Feel those butterflies in your stomach, cling on to hope, and collect all the positive energy!
+Feel those butterflies in your stomach, cling to hope, and collect all the positive energy!

 Launch your product on your fashion eCommerce website and make sure that all the points mentioned above are ticked off from the list.